VRECA/vreca.github.io/README.md

 Data source site of [vreca.org](https://event.vreca.org).
 This repo serves as data mirror for use by the VRChat gimmick, in conformation to the "Trusted URLs" policy imposed by VRChat. https://creators.vrchat.com/worlds/udon/string-loading#trusted-urls

+Also thank you VRChat for making image URLs static at build time 🙂👍🏻

 > Register your own event now at VRECA: https://event.vreca.org

 ## URL layout